Rome and Lazio

 Catherine Fletcher: The Roads to Rome, A History, The Bodley Head, London, 2024, reviewed by Charles Freeman Simone Quilici, one of my former pupils (when I taught the International Baccalaureate History programme), is now director of the Via Appia, which stretches in its original paved state outside Rome.
 I was…

-• The Twenty-day Sultan
+• Cem: The Twenty-day Sultan

-The Twenty-day Sultan
+Cem: The Twenty-day Sultan

-To be a sultan even for only twenty days is an achievement.
-Cem Sultan paid for it for the rest of his life.
+To be a sultan, even for less than a month, is an achievement.
+Cem, the twenty-day sultan paid for it for the rest of his life.
 Here is his story.
-Born the third son of Fatih Sultan Mehmet (the conqueror of Constantinople), Cem could style himself as โ€˜porphyrogenitusโ€™, being born when his father…
+Cem’s birth and childhood Born the third son of Fatih Sultan Mehmet (the conqueror of Constantinople), Cem could style himself…

 • The Colour Purple